sdicht/sdicht.github.io/docs/lit3/ozymandias.md

 * Why does Shelley choose this narrative structure instead of a simpler one?

 ### Group 4: ART VS. POWER (What survives)
-What survives in the poem—art or empire?
+What survives in the poem, art or empire?
 Analyze the relationship between the sculptor and Ozymandias, and what the poem suggests about legacy.

 * Line 6: the sculptor "well those passions read."
 What does this mean?
 * Lines 7-8: "Which yet survive, stamped on these lifeless things, / The hand that mocked them and the heart that fed."
 What survives?
 How?